lancelet/acceleratehs.github.io/md/documentation/parallel-concurrent-programming-haskell-errata.md

 [*Parallel and Concurrent Programming in Haskell*](http://chimera.labs.oreilly.com/books/1230000000929) due to changes in the Accelerate API since the book's publication.
 The book is available for purchase from O'Rielly Media in electronic and paper formats, and can also be viewed online for free.
+The following notes are relevant for _Chapter

-## 6. GPU Programming with Accelerate
+6: GPU Programming with Accelerate_.

   * To run programs on the GPU, it is recommended to use the `accelerate-llvm-ptx` backend, rather than the (older, deprecated)